Securing your data this Christmas

-The Christmas holidays are fast approaching but while we start to wind down to enjoy the (virtual) office party, activate out-of-office messages, and crack open the Buck Fizz, Beware! – Cyber Grinches are poised to steal your data.
+The Christmas holidays are fast approaching.
+While we start to wind down to enjoy the office party, activate out-of-office messages, and crack open the Buck Fizz, beware!
+Cybercriminals are poised to steal your data.

-But all that Christmas good cheer doesn’t need to result in the cold hard reality of hefty fines and ICO investigations when you return to the office in January.
-Read or blog for our top 5 tips on how to protect your business’ data over the festive period and ensure the only hard realities you face are the usual ones.
+But all that Christmas good cheer doesn’t need to result in the reality of hefty fines and ICO investigations when you return to the office.
+Read or blog for our top 5 tips on protecting your business’ data over the festive period and ensure the only hard realities you face are the usual ones.
 Looking at you, overindulgence!

 1. Update your antivirus software

-Ensuring that all your computers and laptops have the most up to date antivirus and anti-malware installed is essential for safeguarding your business data.
-If you control your admin permissions, you can push the updates through network management admin or ask all your employees to run an auto-update on all programmes.
-If you have an IT service provider, ask if they can check that all your security applications are up to date.
-Don’t forget to also ask your service provider for firmware versions running on firewalls, server platforms and the like – these all need to be on the latest patch.
-Also, make sure that you back up your data, and your back up is working as intended.
+Ensuring that all your computers and laptops have the most up-to-date antivirus and anti-malware installed is essential for safeguarding your business data.
+If you control your admin permissions, you can push the updates through network management admin.
+Or ask all your employees to run an auto-update on all programmes.
+Ask your IT service provider if they can check that all your security applications are up to date.
+Don’t forget to ask your service provider for firmware versions running on firewalls and server platforms – these all need to be on the latest patch.
+Also, ensure that you back up your data and that your backup works as intended.

 2. Educate your employees on securing their email

 All employees should be aware of this rule: if in doubt, don’t click!
-Malicious emails are typically phishing ones which are attempting to trick you into sharing information online.
-Be suspicious of any email that looks strange from well-known sources as well as unknown ones.
-Don’t open any attachments or click any links you are unsure of, and immediately delete the email or send on to your administrator to investigate.
+Malicious phishing emails will attempt to trick you into sharing information online.
+Be suspicious of any email that looks strange from well-known and unknown sources.
+Please don’t open any attachments or click any links you are unsure of, and immediately delete the email or send it to your administrator to investigate.